Thrive

 Onscreen objective display for Tutorials.

-Player Agency and Meaningful Choices
+Player Agency

 Choice was a key pillar of Thrive; Every 2 to 3 days of gametime, narrative choices are presented by government advisors.
 The selections a player makes from these conversations affects the narrative of the game and drives progression.
 By mid-game these options lead the player down Tyrannical or Benevolent paths with different playstyles and unit or structure options.